selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 obtained and free) is needed for login.
 If not logged in the tool can work, but it is likely that there will be a pink box at the bottom indicating ‘you have exceeded the maximum number of jobs’.
-Log in will make the user’s previous analyses from the previous 6 month the available.
+Log in will make the user’s previous analyses from the previous 6 months available.

 The ANALYSIS tab should be open for the next step.